iModder/OptiFine-for-Fabric/README.md

 You can download OptiFine for Fabric [here.](https://modrinth.com/modpack/optifine-for-fabric) This repository serves as a bug tracker and feature suggestion place.
+Click [here](https://github.com/iFamished/OptiFine-for-Fabric/issues/new?template=bug_report.md) to create a bug report, and click [here]()